 Michelle Knight, one of three heroines who survived eleven years of captivity in Cleveland, today faced with poise the criminal who stole a third of her life.
 As charges were revealed and one criminal act upon another was read in court, these two people had opposite reactions.

 Michelle spoke of abuse and tragedy.
-She had cried every night missing her son for whom she was trying to attain a puppy when she was captured.
-In court documents she described being afraid, of nearly despairing, of abuse, and torture.
+She had cried every night missing her son for whom she had been trying to attain a puppy when she was captured.
+In court documents she described being afraid, of nearly despairing, and torture.
 Her other children had been murdered in her womb, she’d been starved and beaten.

 Addiction is not what defines a person.
 A disorder is not the whole of one’s being.
-The poor choices of others and past mistakes or wrongdoing most likely impacted one’s present thinking, and overcoming all of that is possible.
-To allow blaming to overshadow healthy thought processing is unhelpful at best.
+The past impacts one’s present thinking, and overcoming all of that is possible.
+To allow blame to overshadow personal responsibility is unhelpful at best.
 It happened.
-The past is gone.
 Now what?
-Will I remain as I am?

 No one ever said this was easy.
-Or fast.
-Years of denial or ignorance did not accomplish change in me.
-With the support of knowledgeable mental health professionals, I am learning new steps I can take.
+With the support of knowledgeable mental health professionals, I am learning new steps.
 The difference between staying stuck in a negative cycle or moving forward is choice.
-One decision, one determined stride at a time.
-Backsliding into old, more familiar patterns is to be expected, then the challenge is to select another option and move again.
 This is hard and doable!

 Today she is at liberty to thrive.
 To her would-be conqueror she said, “The captive is now free and the oppressor will be locked away forever to die a little every day.
 You took 11 years of my life and I have got it back.
 I spent 11 years in hell.
 Now your hell is just beginning.”